My Itinerary ({: itinerary.length :})

 Story Stars

-Artist in Residence, Julia Head will work with a group of disabled children and young people to co-create an installation to make the Museum more accessible.
+Artist in Residence, Julia Head worked with a group of disabled children and young people to co-create an installation to make the Museum more accessible.

 Project Evaluation documents